 While we were still thinking about what to do, our son informed us that he would fly home the next day.
 We were greatly relieved.
 Here we knew all the hospitals.
 Further, we were mobile.

 Our son took the first available flight to Indore the next day and landed at the airport at about 1 o'clock in the afternoon.
 It was Thursday.
 He really looked sick.
 We rushed him to our ever familiar hospital.
 Our daughter had already done the talking.
 This was the place where our daughter had worked.
 And this was also the hospital where she had given birth to a baby girl.
 Overall, the place had good memories and naturally we felt at ease.
 Our son was straight admitted to ICU.

 The only silver lining being, the chest was clear and the 2 kidneys, spleen, gall bladder, etc. were fine.
 His hemoglobin too was about 15.5 gm.
 Also, there were no traces of parasites in the body.
 However, a slight inflammation was detected in the liver.
-“The entire metabolism gets affected in Dengue,” the ICU doctor said.
-Besides, our son had only survived on chocolates and potato chips, the previous 2 days!
+“The entire metabolism gets affected in dengue,” the ICU doctor said.
+Besides, our son had only survived on chocolates and potato chips, the previous two days!

 Why Dengue is Dangerous

 Dengue mosquitos like to bite at the ankle or feet.
 Once the virus is inside the body, it stops the bone marrow from making platelets.
 There is no allopathic medicine for dengue except for paracetamol.
 The patient is put on saline so that he or she remains hydrated.
 The doctors sometimes prescribe ayurvedic medicine for increasing platelet count, which they did for our son too.

 Seeing the platelet count drop to 15000/cumm the doctors on duty took the decision of blood transfusion.
 They also checked our son for any sign of internal bleeding.
 At first, they felt three units of blood would suffice.